 Password reuse is a serious problem because of the many password leaks that occur each year, even on large websites.
 When your password leaks, malicious individuals have an email address, username, and password combination they can try on other websites.
 If you use the same login information everywhere, a leak at one website could give people access to all your accounts.
 If someone gains access to your email account in this way, they could use password-reset links to access other websites, like your online banking or PayPal account.

 To prevent password leaks from being so damaging, you need to use unique passwords on every website.
 These should also be strong passwords — long, unpredictable passwords that contain numbers and symbols.

-Web geeks have hundreds of accounts to keep track of, while even the average person likely has tens of different passwords.
-Remembering such strong passwords is nearly impossible without resorting to some sort of trick.
-The ideal trick is a password manager that generates secure, random passwords for you and remembers them so you don’t have to.
+Many people have hundreds of accounts to keep track of.
+Even the average person likely has dozens of different accounts and passwords.
+Remembering a unique strong password for each account is nearly impossible without resorting to some sort of trick.
+The ideal trick is a password manager that generates secure, random passwords for you and remembers them, so you don’t have to.

 What Using a Password Manager is Like

 A password manager will take a load off your mind, freeing up brain power for doing productive things rather than remembering a long list of passwords.

 When you use a password manager and need to log into a website, you will first visit that website normally.
 Instead of typing your password into the website, you type your master password into the password manager, which automatically fills the appropriate login information into the website.
 (If you’re already logged into your password manager, it will automatically fill the data for you).
 You don’t have to think about what email address, username, and password you used for the website — your password manager does the dirty work for you.

 The best password managers can also sync to your phone, giving you access to your passwords on the go.
 They can unlock your password vault with the biometric unlock mechanisms built into your phone, whether that’s facial recognition or a fingerprint.
 They work in the browser apps you use on your phone, whether that’s Safari, Chrome, or another browser of your choice.